Transformed to meet our customer's needs, our cost has dropped considerably to provide the best value choice.

 Fuel/Oxidizer: Liquid Hydrogen/Liquid Oxygen

-ULA has been heavily investing in modifying our factory in Decatur, Alabama, and modernize our infrastructure at the launch facilities in Cape Canaveral, Florida, to support Vulcan Centaur Rockets.
+ULA has been heavily investing in modifying our factory in Decatur, Alabama, and modernize our infrastructure at the launch facilities in Cape Canaveral, Florida, to support Vulcan rockets.
 Space Launch Complex-41 (SLC-41) will be the first dual-use

-pad launching both Atlas V and Vulcan Centaur rocket families.
+pad launching both Atlas V and Vulcan rocket families.

 Decatur, Alabama Factory